giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 ## Limitations

-* __Expanding__: we are encountering an issue with OpenStack clusters and the expanding feature.
-When you expand the volume from a smaller size to a larger size, you will see the correct value size on the provider side, also on the Persistant Volume Claim and Persistent Volume Kubernetes resources but the volume will not be resized on filesystem.
+* __Expanding__: It is currently impossible to expand volume size on Openstack.
+We are working on a fix and will adjust the documentation accordingly when available.

 * __Downsizing__: be aware that reducing the volume size will cause a data loss.